Teaching and resources

 The course analyses links between forced migration and processes and patterns of globalisation.
 It considers ways of addressing the tension between a globalised world of free circulation of capital, investment and resources, and the barriers to movement facing refugees and other migrants.
-Optional modules and evening sessions focus on issues such as internally displaced peoples, Palestinian refugees, human trafficking and smuggling, livelihoods, and post-conflict peacebuilding and reconstruction.
+Optional modules and evening sessions focus on issues such as internally displaced peoples, Palestinian refugees, human trafficking and smuggling, psychosocial support and refugee health.

 Key issues raised by responses to forced migration are examined – responses that involve numerous different organisations and agencies with different and often competing interests and values.
 The law module considers the 1951 refugee definition and sources of complementary protection, including under EU law and under the African refugee protection system.
-Emphasis on the institutional dimension of forced migration is continued in the negotiation module, which enables reflection on how durable solutions for refugees are negotiated in a post-conflict setting.
+Emphasis on the institutional dimension of forced migration is continued in the negotiation module, which enables reflection on how to navigate the tensions, through the simulation of a humanitarian crisis.

 Evening and weekend sessions

-An optional programme of films and seminars on topics related to forced migration is offered, as well as various social events.
+An optional programme of films and seminars on topics related to forced migration, as well as an evening workshop on debating methods and skills is offered, as well as various social events.

 - Susan M Akram, Clinical Professor of Law, Boston University School of Law

-- Alexander Betts, Associate Professor of Refugee and Forced Migration Studies, and Director, Refugee Studies Centre, University of Oxford
+- Alexander Betts, Professor of Forced Migration and International Affairs, and Director, Refugee Studies Centre, University of Oxford

-- Chaloka Beyani, Associate Professor of International Law, Law Department, London School of Economics
+- Chaloka Beyani, Special Rapporteur on the Human Rights of Internally Displaced Persons and London School of Economics

 - David Cantor, Director of the Refugee Law Initiative, Institute of Commonwealth Studies, University of London